Samsung Galaxy F42 5G with triple rear cameras launched in India

-New Delhi, Sep 29 (IANS) Samsung on Wednesday launched its first F series 5G smartphone -- Galaxy F42 5G in the Indian market.
+New Delhi: Samsung on Wednesday launched its first F series 5G smartphone -- Galaxy F42 5G in the Indian market.
 The smartphone comes with 64MP triple camera with night mode, 6.6-inch FHD+ display with 90Hz refresh rate and 12 bands 5G support.

 Galaxy F42 5G will be available in two memory variants -- 6GB+128GB priced at Rs 20,999 and 8GB+128GB priced at Rs 22,999 in two attractive colours -- Matte Black and Matte Aqua.